Abandoned vehicles FAQs

 A car has a 'police aware' sticker on it but has been there for a long time.
 Why has it not been removed?

-The police may still have an interest in the vehicle, in all other cases they have agreed to tell the Council so action can be taken.
+The police may still have an interest in the vehicle, in all other cases they have agreed to tell us so action can be taken.

 A car has been left blocking the parking space close to my house, it is untaxed and no one local owns it.
 Can you remove it?

 Only if our inquiries do not find someone who can show that they are the owner of the vehicle.
-If someone owns it then the Council can take no action and you must contact your landlord or take your own civil action through the Courts.
+If someone owns it then we can take no action and you must contact your landlord or take your own civil action through the Courts.

 Does the Council charge a fee when dealing with an abandoned vehicle?